Magnotech

-Magnotech is a type of biosensor using magnetic nanoparticles to measure target molecules in blood and saliva in a matter of minutes.
+Magnotech is a trademark designating a type of biosensor technology using magnetic nanoparticles to measure the concentration of target molecules in a matter of minutes.
 The technology is based on magnetic nanoparticles that are actuated by magnetic fields.

-A cartridge is inserted into a hand-held analyzer.
-The cartridge is constructed entirely from plastic components, has no moving parts or embedded electronics, and is disposable.
-It automatically fills itself from a single drop of blood or saliva.
+In the case of Siemens Healthineers' Atellica VTLi Patient-Side Immunoassay Analyzer, a cartridge is inserted into a hand-held analyzer.
+The cartridge contains the (bio)materials needed to run the assay test and is constructed entirely from plastic components, has no moving parts or embedded electronics, and is disposable.

+When the cartridge is inserted into the analyzer, it automatically fills itself after applying a few droplets of sample.
 Once filled, no other fluid movement is required.
 The entire assay process within the cartridge is executed by controlled movement of the magnetic nanoparticles, using magnetic fields generated by the hand-held analyzer.
-The analyzer unit contains the electromagnets, an optical detection system, control electronics, software and the read-out display.
-Tests have shown that the cardiac marker Troponin I can be measured in blood plasma in around five minutes.